araza6/araza6/content/posts/hamiltonian-differentiation.md

     \end{equation}
 $$

-The visual below shows the learning trajectory:
+The visual below shows the learning trajectory along various points during the learning routine, where each row represents the Hinton and Wigner plots at almost equally separted times during the learning schedule, starting from the first row (vacuum state):

 ![learning-evo!](/images/Hamiltonian_Differentiation/learning-evo.png)